Murphy316/mdfile/docs/maintain.md

    $ npm start
    ```

-4. Run following command in your solution root folder (the folder has package.json)..
+4. Run following command in your solution root folder ( the folder has package.json ).
 This command will generate a ./build folder under the root folder.
 The build folder has everything for deploying the product.
    ```sh
    $ npm run build
     > capstone2020@0.10.1 build E:\demo\CITZ-IMB-Capstone2020